mirraj2/bowser/README.md

     String username = request.param("username");
     String password = request.param("password");

-    //check the username and password against the database
+    // check the username and password against the database
-    //in this example, assume we have something called 'userDB'
+    // in this example, assume we have something called 'userDB'

     if(userDB.isValidLogin(username, password)){
       response.cookie("token", userDB.generateToken());